 But what about the reader — like my son — who has read every word that Rick Riordan has written and is waiting impatiently for his newest book?
-I am searching myself and these books are on our list.
+I am searching for more books like his.
 My son has read some of these and granted his approval; others are on his summer reading list.

 How about you?
 What do Action Adventure Fantasy chapter books with diversity and inclusive characters you recommend?
 Thanks for your suggestions!
 My son will definitely check them out!

 10. The Zodiac: Convergence series by Stan Lee

 This has been our biggest hit so far.
 I read it myself and thought it was page-turner but wondered if my son would get through it.
 Boy was I wrong.
 He could not stop reading this book, and I found him reading on the soccer field sidelines (a first!) and it even got his off screens.
 He’d beg at night to read just a few more minutes.